-The first Sustainability Report of Industrie Chimiche Forestali S.p.A. is related to the 2019 financial year (from 1 January to 31 December) and contains, where available, performance trends for the three-year period from 2017 to 2019 for comparative purposes.
+The Sustainability Report of Industrie Chimiche Forestali S.p.A. is related to the 2020 financial year (from 1 January to 31 December) and contains, where available, performance trends for the three-year period from 2018 to 2020 for comparative purposes.
+The report is published annually starting from 2019.

-The Report has been prepared in accordance with the GRI Sustainability Reporting Standards defined by the Global Reporting Initiative, according to the Core option, as set out in Standard 101: Foundation, paragraph 3.
+The Report has been prepared in accordance with the GRI Sustainability Reporting Standards defined by the Global Reporting Initiative, according to the In accordance - Core option, as set out in Standard 101: Foundation, paragraph 3.